-During this period workers campaigned for better working conditions and improved social welfare and these issues mobilised the women in the town to campaign for the vote.
+During this period workers campaigned for better working conditions and improved social welfare and these issues mobilised women in the town to campaign for the vote.

 If like me you were probably introduced to the Suffragette movement at school.
-But if you read the couple of paragraphs in the text books like I did then you only got the headlines, the story is far more interesting and inspirational.
+But if you only read the couple of paragraphs in the text books like I did then you only got the headlines, the story is far more interesting and inspirational.

 It was a campaign that involved women from all over the country from mill workers in the north through to the landed gentry in the south.
 All with a common cause, to have a say in how the country was run.
 They wanted the vote and fought very hard to achieve it.